lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-28-Cambridge_LCF.md

 the idea of writing a single piece of code that simply worked for multiple types seemed a miracle.
 * On the other hand, disappointment with PPLAMBDA, a tiny fragment of predicate logic with only implication, conjunction and universal quantifiers and the corresponding logical rules.
 As types were interpreted by Scott domains, every type contained a "bottom" or "undefined" value, which was written `UU`.
-There was a boolean type `tr` with values `TT` and `FF` for true and false (as well as `UU`), and inference rules for case analysis and *ex falso quodlibet* on booleans.
+There was a boolean type `tr` with values `TT` and `FF` for true and false (as well as `UU`), and inference rules for case analysis and *ex falso quodlibet* on booleans (but not for formulas!).
-That fragment of logic perhaps sufficed for the little examples floating around at the time, but it would be exceeded very quickly.
+That fragment perhaps sufficed for the little examples floating around at the time, but it would be exceeded very quickly.

 ### Extending the logic